-While there is no reason to believe that Camilla lived apart from her mother during the Berti marriage, the dynamics of the Berti family may not have been particularly favorable to Camilla’s interests.
-There another daughter, Maria, who in, had cropped up in the picture before 1670d.
+There is no reason to believe that Camilla lived apart from her mother during the Berti marriage, but the dynamics of the Berti family may not have been particularly favorable to Camilla’s interests.
+There was another daughter, Maria, who in1670 had not reached her majority.
 (Neither had Camilla.)
-Much of Berti’s will (Appendix II) is devoted to arrangements for this daughter, although no mention is made of Camilla or her brother Salvatore (who by 1670 could have been independent).
-There is insufficient evidence to establish decisively whether Maria was the daughter of Giovanna Temporini , but it seems far more likely that of a previous wife of Berti’s.
-In her will ofa(Appendix III), Giovanna refers to Maria as Camilla’s sister but not as her own daughter.
+Much of Berti’s will is devoted to arrangements for this daughter, although no mention is made of Camilla or her brother Salvatore (who by 1670 may have been independent).
+There is insufficient evidence to establish decisively whether Maria was the daughter of Giovanna Temporini via her second marriage, but it seems far more likely that she was the issue of a previous marriage of Berti’s.
+In her will of 1675 Giovanna refers to Maria as Camilla’s sister but not as her own daughter.
 After Berti’s death Maria was to remain in Giovanna’s custody until such time as she married or entered a convent.
 This arrangement followed customary practice.
-No evidence of Maria’s eventual entry into marriage or a convent has been found, but because of the Berti connections on the mainland, it is possible that her adulthood was spent outside Venice.Gabriele di Berti was the son of [the late] Lucio di Berti, better known (it seems) by the nickname Colpi.
-Berti’s legacy (Appendix II) included land in Gamberare, an agricultural district near Mira.
-Several members of the Berti family can be identified in the 1667 ruoli of the Quarto del Boscho.
-Those surnamed Berti were Carlo di Berti, aged 40; Francesco di Berti, aged 47; Nadalin di Berti, aged 48; his 2-year-old son, named Francesco; Zuane di Berti, aged 32; and Piero di Berti, aged 25.
-Piero was currently the gastaldo (an on-site manager with responsibility for accounting and taxes) for the abbot Don Antonio Barbarigo.
+No evidence of Maria’s eventual entry into marriage or a convent has been found, but because of the Berti connections on the mainland, it is possible that her adulthood was spent outside Venice.

-The notary Berti used in Venice was Pietro Bozzini, who came from that mainland region but visited Berti at home to Venice in order to write the will.
+The notary Berti used in Venice was Pietro Bozzini, who came from the mainland but visited Berti at home to Venice in order to draft his will.
 The testamenti that Bozzini compiled over a 50-year career link him with numerous other clients in the neighborhood that lay between San Martino and San Giovanni in Bragora.
 Among them Nicolò Salamoni was one signatory on several documents drafted by Bozzini around this time.
-It is in Bozzini’s records that Berti and his blended Venetian family can be situated in the “Ca’ Salamon” on “Campo Grande.” [meaning the case maintained by the Salamon family on the Campo San Giovanni in Bragora,] in 1670, and had quite possibly been therefore some years.
+It is in Bozzini’s records that Berti and his blended Venetian family can be situated in one of the “case di Ca’ Salamon” on “Campo Grande.”

 Giovanna stayed on there after Berti’s death.
-Camilla was said to be living there up to her marriage (1676), and Cattarina Temporini was also apparently living there at the time of her death (1668).
-Camilla appears to have remained in situ through the births of all of her children.
-Only in 1711 when her family moved to SS.
+Camilla was said to be living there up to her marriage (1676), and Maria must have been there too.
+Giovanna’s mother, Cattarina Temporini was also living there at the time of her death (1668).
+Camilla appears to have remained there through the births of all of her children.
+Only in 1711 when the Vivaldis moved to SS.
 Filippo e Giacomo did this long tenure at San Giovanni in Bragora come to an end.

 Berti’s will

 Berti’s will shows him to have been a man of considerable business acumen.
 Its provisions are summarized below: